mccurcio/mccurcio.github.io/_posts/data_science/2022-07-06-journalism-ds.md

 - *What* question(s) are you interested in answering?

 **Start Simple**.
+Asking small questions with a limited scope will make the exploration go more smoothly.
+When your variable of interest rises does your response also rise?

+At the exploratory stage, is it common to ask whether there are correlations between variables and your target-response variable.

 Remember, the journey of a thousand miles starts with one step.

 After your questions have been well-thought-out, two questions come to my mind when I sum up *Exploratory Data Analysis*: